SenseException/intl-format/README.md

 It is also easy extensible with your own custom formats.

+## Documentation

+Read more about this library in the [documentation](http://senseexception.github.io/intl-format).

 ## Does it affect [GDPR](https://www.eugdpr.org/) somehow?

 Intl-Format itself uses the given data (e.g. timezone, locale) only for formatting purposes with the help of the